Claude Farrère: Biography

 A number of Farrère's novels were translated and published under his real name, Frédéric-Charles Bargone.

 On 6 May 1932, at the opening of a Paris book fair at the Hôtel Salomon de Rothschild, Farrère was in conversation with French President Paul Doumer when several shots were fired by Paul Gorguloff, a Russian émigré.
 Doumer was fatally wounded.
 Farrère wrestled with the assassin until the police arrived.

+As a traditionalist conservative intellectual, he sympathized with the Rebel faction and the Francoist dictatorship in Spain, and he also was one of the French Academy members that actively supported the collaborationist Vichy Regime, helping to legitimize Marshal Pétain's authority.
+Farrère denounced the “bad shepherds” that, according to him, led prewar French society to “decadence”.